cosmo3769/mern_setup/README.md

 # mern_setup

-In this we will know about the modules:
+In this we will know about the modules:-

 ## Babel modules